ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-10-1.md

-# Ethical Considerations for AI Implementation in Entertainment

 As with any technology implementation, it's important to consider ethical implications related to artificial intelligence (AI) technologies in entertainment.
 In this chapter, we will explore some of the ethical considerations that content providers should keep in mind when implementing AI in entertainment.